-Ruder Finn’s China operations continue to account for around 85% of its US$42m in regional revenue in 2021.
-That strength is reflected in particularly impressive luxury, beauty, travel/retail, automotive and integrated marketing capabilities in Shanghai, supplemented by growing depth in consumer electronics and ecommerce.
+Ruder Finn’s China operations continue to account for around 85% of its US$52m in regional revenue in 2022.
+That strength is reflected in particularly impressive luxury, beauty, travel/retail, automotive and integrated marketing capabilities in Shanghai, supplemented by increased depth in consumer electronics and ecommerce.
 Ruder Finn’s Hong Kong office, meanwhile, features expertise across financial services, corporate, technology, research and digital/social expertise, along with growth in legal communications and brand-building.
-All of which has added up to double-digit annual expansion for much of the past decade, including a significant double-digit rebound in 2021.
+All of which has added up to double-digit annual expansion for much of the past decade.

 The firm boasts more than 450 people across offices in Shanghai, Beijing, Guangzhou, Hong Kong and Shenzhen.

 In addition to CEO Elan Shou, key leaders included luxury head Gao Ming, RFI Asia MD David Ko and global head of risk Charles Lankester.
 Unsurprisingly, Ruder Finn benefits from its independence; there were no layoffs nor pay cuts due to Covid-19, while the firm elevated virtual support for employees.
 Ruder Finn was the first to put an Asian woman in charge of its regional operations, and is a high-profile supporter of LGBTQ causes and broader diversity initiatives, both internal and external, the latter of which includes a new DEI practice under Ko.

-Ruder Finn’s willingness to invest in digital tools and research continues to reap dividends, most notably through its annual China Luxury Forecast, now in its tenth edition, and specific digital tools focusing on crisis simulation and influencer analysis.
-The firm also launched the Asia-Pacific Communications Index to better understand the in-house communications role, and benefits from particularly high scores in R3’s regular survey of China client satisfaction.
-All of which underpins a vastly improved awards performance from the agency, with SABRE-nominated campaigns for Sony and Budweiser, and high-profile initiatives for EquitiesFirst, Moet Hennessy Diageo and Clarins.
+Ruder Finn’s willingness to invest in digital tools and research continues to reap dividends, most notably through its annual China Luxury Forecast, now in its 11th edition, and specific digital tools focusing on crisis simulation and influencer analysis.
+The firm also supports the Asia-Pacific Communications Index to better understand the in-house communications roles, and benefits from particularly high scores in R3’s regular survey of China client satisfaction.
+Campaign highlights included launching Sony’s latest wireless EarBuds in China, corporate image work for Emirates in Hong Kong, and interactive AR activity for the Macallan.

 — Arun Sudhaman

-BCW’s Greater China operation continues to demonstrate the benefits of complementary strengths, helping it to land Agency of the Year honours for this category last year.
-The firm’s corporate and public affairs heft in Beijing is allied to strong consumer and digital capabilities in Shanghai.
+BCW’s Greater China operation continues to demonstrate the benefits of complementary strengths, with the firm’s corporate and geopolitical heft in Beijing allied to strong consumer and digital capabilities in Shanghai.
 In Hong Kong, meanwhile, BCW retains an industry-leading focus on technology, particularly in terms of cross-border clients that focus on the Greater Bay Area and beyond.

-There are approximately 400 staffers across offices in Beijing, Shanghai, Guangzhou and Shenzhen, along with almost 100 in Hong Kong.
+There are more than 400 staffers across offices in Beijing, Shanghai, Guangzhou and Shenzhen, along with more than 100 in Hong Kong.

 Greater China remains the engine for BCW’s regional growth — accounting for more than 50% of regional revenue — despite the challenges posed by numerous lockdowns and geopolitical turbulence.
-There has been consistent growth for the past five years, including double-digit expansion in 2021 and a strong first half of 2022.
+There has been consistent growth in recent years, including double-digit expansion in 2022.
 New business included TCL, TikTok and Honor in Hong Kong, along with Infinix and a major confidential tech assignment in China, where the firm benefited from its focus on sectors that align with China’s national growth strategy.
 Key clients include Huawei, Honor, TCL and Lenzing in Hong Kong — where the firm has become the go-to for China tech brands going global — along with the likes of Boeing, Coca-Cola, Continental, Lenovo, Oppo, Qualcomm, Tencent and Vivo in China.

 — Arun Sudhaman